Alleviating the $H_0$ tension in Rastall gravity: Introduction

 \section{Introduction}

-In modern cosmology, there are several significant topics of discussion, so that two of the most prominent being the tension in estimating the Hubble constant $H_0$ and the nature of dark energy.
-Understanding these issues can lead to new physics, motivating scientists to investigate them further.
-Various experiments have been conducted to explore the properties of dark energy and the accelerated expansion of the universe.
+Modern cosmology is currently confronted with several significant challenges, among which the Hubble constant $H_0$ tension and the nature of dark energy stand out as particularly prominent.
+Understanding these issues may point toward new physics and has therefore motivated extensive theoretical and observational investigations.
+Various experiments have been conducted to explore the properties of dark energy and the accelerated expansion of the Universe.
 Cosmologists have been striving to find an appropriate model to explain the late-time positive cosmic acceleration, leading to extensive research on gravitational theories \cite{riess1998observational, perlmutter1999measurements, spergel2003first, peebles2003cosmological, Pavlov:2013nra, Adil_2023, Escamilla_2024, Vincenzi_2024}.